pomerium/pomerium/docs/configuration/readme.md

 - Default: `:443`
 - Required

 Address specifies the host and port to serve HTTP requests from.
 If empty, `:443` is used.
+Note, in all-in-one deployments, gRPC traffic will be served on loopback on port `:5443`.

 ### Administrators